- Employee engagement involves more than just knowing whether people like their jobs or not.

 How can you support your people and at the same time improve productivity?

-Know your people.
+- Know your people.
 Who would know more about what happens on the job than the person in it?
-Involve your employee and encourage them to make suggestions about improving the ways in which the organisation works.
+Involve your employee and encourage them to make suggestions about improving the ways in which the organization works.